yalavarthivk/DCSF/README.md

 # DCSF
-This is the source code for the paper ``DCSF: Deep Convolutional Set Functions for Asynchronous Time Series Classification``
+This is the source code for the paper ``DCSF: Deep Convolutional Set Functions for Asynchronous Time Series Classification``.
+We adpated the code from ``Set Functions for Time Series`` in order to implement our model.

 # Requirements
 python                    3.8.11